Murder Is Simple: It Is Conflict Resolution for the Offender

 Offenders do not wake up one morning and randomly decide to kill.
 The decision is preceded by:

-From the offender’s perspective, murder restores control.
+From an offender’s perspective, murder restores control.
 It ends the conflict permanently.
 It silences the perceived threat.
-In this case I think it might have helped the suspect resolve his anger.
-That is why murder feels final to the offender, but also why it feels shocking to everyone else.
+In this case I think it might have helped the suspect resolve his or her anger.
+That is why murder feels final to an offender, but also why it feels shocking to everyone else.

 Why Methodology Matters